Review & Rating

 Italian faucet companies that sell in the U.S. such as Zucchetti, have evidently gotten the idea that they are competing only among themselves, so the standard 3-5 year European warranty is sufficient.
 It's not, and if they want to compete head to head with American faucet companies that offer lifetime warranties, they need to consider a much, much stronger warranty posture.
 One Italian company has gotten the message and has steadily improved its warranty over time.
 It started with a 5-year warranty, upgraded to ten years, and now guarantees its Italian-made faucets for a lifetime.
 There is no reason that Zucchetti cannot do the same.

 Imported Italian faucets comparable to Zucchetti include

 We are continuing to research the company.
-If you have experience with Zucchetti or KOS faucets, good, bad or indifferent, we would like to hear about it, so please contact us or post a comment below.
+If you have experience with Zucchetti faucets, good, bad or indifferent, we would like to hear about it, so please contact us or post a comment below.